 Science student ambassadors play a key role in promoting science programs and activities to future and current students.
 You'll gain hands-on experience with public speaking, social media and events.
-Science student ambassadors receive \$1000 as recognition of their commitment to the role.
+Science student ambassadors receive up to \$1000 as recognition of their commitment to the role.

-monash.edu/science/current-students/Social-and-Leadership/science-student-ambassador-program
+For more information, visit monash.edu/science/current-students/Social-and-Leadership